jubich/ChainReaction/README.md

 ## Installation

-This game is written in Python (3.8.10) and requires the following third-party packages:<br/>
+This game is written in Python and can be installed using:<br/>
-`pygame, numpy, tkinter, matplotlib (and pytest)`<br/>
-which can be installed with pip as follows:<br/>
-`pip install pygame numpy tk matplotlib`
+`pip install .`<br/>
+The client and server can then be startet using `chainreaction-client` and `chainreaction-server` respectively.

-It is recommended to convert the .py files into executable .exe files, which allows for easier distribution as these executable files are self-contained, i.e. do not require a Python installation.
-The executable files can be created e.g. with [PyInstaller](https://pyinstaller.org/en/stable/).
+It is recommended to convert the .py files into self-contained executable .exe files, which allows for easier distribution as these executable files do not require a Python installation.
+Such executable files can be created e.g. with [PyInstaller](https://pyinstaller.org/en/stable/).
 PyInstaller can be install using:<br/>
 `pip install pyinstaller` <br/>
-After installing the required Python packages and PyInstaller, the two executable files can be created as follows:<br/>
+After installing chainreaction and PyInstaller, the two executable files can be created as follows:<br/>
-`pyinstaller --onefile client.py` <br/>
+`pyinstaller --onefile src/chainreaction/client.py` <br/>
-`pyinstaller --onefile server.py` <br/>
+`pyinstaller --onefile src/chainreaction/server.py` <br/>
 The executable files are located in the created "dist" folder.
 > [!NOTE]
 > Running these files can/will cause Windows Defender to issue a warning due to missing
 > certificates and the way PyInstaller (and other such packagers) create the executables.

-Alternatively, the client.py and server.py files can also be executed directly with an existing Python installation.

 ## How to start